Health & Safety

 Another reason why baby wet wipes expire is because they lose their effectiveness.

-Over time, and especially once opened, the ingredients in a pack of wipes (think moisturizing, cleaning and preserving agents) may degrade and stop doing the job they were designed to do.
+Over time, and especially once opened, the ingredients (think moisturizing, cleaning and preserving agents) may degrade and stop doing the job they were designed to do.

 Mold Develops In The Pack